marcelduin/Micrio.Blogpost.wasm-v3/README.md

 Overall, I'm extremely satisfied with how everything turned out.
 Not only did I migrate Micrio to WebAssembly as much as it could benefit from it, I also took a step into the future by dropping compatibility for older browsers, while still providing an automatic fallback to 2.9.

+Are the performance gains of the new version fully attributable to WebAssembly?
+Most likely not.
+I believe the new architecture using WebGL, if implemented in pure JavaScript, would still create a speed profit over the previous version.
+But having a monolithic and compiled renderer definitely gives even more speed, control, and maintainability.
+Plus, working in a compilable language for the web is just *awesome*.

 For WebAssembly, seeing the possibilities and applications [growing every day](https://madewithwebassembly.com/), I'm extremely excited to see what doors it will open for the future of the web.